philmtd/css-fx-layout/documentation/versioned_docs/version-2.1/about.md

 This library gives you the option between using CSS classes or data-attributes as selectors in your HTML.
 Both options give you the same features but the CSS classes can be more verbose when you want a more complex layout.
-Check out the [Wiki](https://github.com/philmtd/css-fx-layout/wiki) for a detailed documentation.

 ### CSS class selectors